marbl/canu/documentation/source/faq.rst

 My assembly is running out of space, is too slow?
 -------------------------------------
     We don't have a good way to estimate of disk space used for the assembly.
 It varies with genome size, repeat content, and sequencing depth.
 A human genome sequenced with PacBio or Nanopore at 40-50x typically requires 1-2TB of space at the peak.
+Plants, unfortunately, seem to want a lot of space.
+10TB is a reasonable guess.
+We've seen it as bad as 20TB on some very repetitive genomes.

     The most common cause of high disk usage is a very repetitive or large genome.
 There are some parameters you can tweak to both reduce disk space and speed up the run.
 Try adding the options ``corMhapFilterThreshold=0.0000000002 corMhapOptions="--threshold 0.80 --num-hashes 512 --num-min-matches 3 --ordered-sketch-size 1000 --ordered-kmer-size 14 --min-olap-length 2000 --repeat-idf-scale 50" mhapMemory=60g mhapBlockSize=500 ovlMerThreshold=500``.
 This will suppress repeats more than the default settings and speed up both correction and assembly.